BasedAgents/smart-contracts/docs/FAQ.md

    - Instance hosting and compute
    - Model inference
    - Framework maintenance
-   These costs are covered by BasedAgents or our partners if your Agent maintains the required minimum trading volume.
+   These costs are covered by Based Agents or our partners if your Agent maintains the required minimum trading volume.

 2. Other operational costs (covered by Agent Creator):
    - API calls to external services